 This property called metastasis is the most feared property of malignant tumors.
 Causes of cancer: Transformation of normal cells into cancerous neoplastic cells may be induced by physical, chemical or biological agents.

 These agents are called carcinogens.
 Ionizing radiations like X-rays and gamma rays and non-ionizing radiations like UV cause DNA damage leading to neoplastic transformation.

 The chemical carcinogens present in tobacco smoke have been identified as a major cause of lung cancer.

 Cancer-causing viruses called oncogenic viruses have genes called viral oncogenes.
-Furthermore, several genes called cellular oncogenes (c-onc) or proto-oncogenes have been identified in normal cells which, when activated under certain conditions, could lead to oncogenic transformation of the cells.
+Furthermore, several genes called cellular oncogenes (c-onc) or proto-oncogenes have been identified in normal cells which, when activated under certain conditions, could lead to the oncogenic transformation of the cells.

 Cancer detection and diagnosis: Early detection of cancers is essential as it allows the disease to be treated successfully in many cases.